-Net insurance premium benefit liability (asset) Net long-term disability liability
+Net long-term disability liability

 Plan fiduciary net position-Detailed information about the plans' fiduciary net position is available in the separately issued ASRS financial report.

 B. Public Safety Personnel Retirement System and Corrections Officer Retirement Plan

 If the County does not have a PSPRS Attorney Investigator or CORP Dispatcher plan, the County should delete the columns and rows related to such plan from the tables in this section and RSI.
 Also, references to County attorney investigators or dispatchers, as applicable, should be deleted from the following 2 paragraphs.